Susie Hosterman is a professional artist, designer, and photographer who offers services both remotely and locally in Erie, PA.

 Susie recently participated in Erie’s first Co.Starters program, which aims to educate and prepare entrepreneurs with information and resources to start their own business.
 While involved, Susie further developed a recovery kit she had designed periodically throughout college, which was geared toward helping people with anxiety and eating disorders recover.
 The kit uses creative outlets and tools and is like no other therapeutic tool on the market.
 She hopes to offer the kit to the world by June 2019.

-Beyond photography and video, Susie is a classically trained painter with an eye for impactful composition and vibrant colors.
+Classically trained painter with an eye for composition and vibrant colors.

 Susie’s favorite fine art mediums include acrylic paint, watercolor, and oil pastels– though she also doesn’t mind getting her hands dirty with a bit of black charcoal every now and then.
 Despite a natural at depicting realistic figures and still life, Susie prefers allowing herself to “go with the flow” and create abstract expressionistic paintings.
 She is a current member of the Presque Isle Artist Association (PIAA).